-Proposed Proposed Maximum Maximum Title of Each Class of Amount to be Offering Price Aggregate Amount of Securities to be Registered Registered(1) Per Share Offering Price(2) Registration Fee(3) Common Stock, par value \$0.001 per share 7 666 667 \$16.00 \$122,666,672 \$15,272
+GEOGRAPION OF REGISTRATION FEE Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, par value \$0.001 per share \$ \$

-- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended.
-Includes 1,000,000 shares that the underwriters have an option to purchase - Includes the offering price of shares that the underwriters may purchase pursuant to an option to purchase additional shares.
+- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
+Includes the offering price of any additional shares that the underwriters have the option to purchase. - Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.